Lilium polyphyllum: Description

 Some common names include "white Himalayan lily" and "many-leaved lily".
 There are also multiple synonyms for this species that includes Lilium punctatum Jacquem and Lilium polyphyllum var. uniflorum Boiss.
-It is a rare species that flowers in June and July and are used by the local people in northern India for temple offerings and home decorations for a day because it has an unpleasant smell that keeps it from staying inside homes overnight.
+It is a rare species that flowers in June and July and is used by local people in northern India for temple offerings and home decorations for a day because it has an unpleasant smell that keeps it from staying inside homes overnight.

 The bulb is typically white, long and narrow and forms longs roots that can grow deep into the soil about 60 cm.
-Its stem is stiff and grow to be about 2–4 feet tall with leaves that are small and lance shaped.
+Its stem is stiff and grows to about 2–4 feet tall with leaves that are small and lance shaped.
 The petals are a white or light pink color with dark pink or purple scattered spots.
 Its anthers are large and a yellow to orange color.
 The flowers and bulbs of this species can be used for medicinal purposes.